Wellington to Auckland Road Trip: The Essential Guide

 If you want something a bit more energetic, then you can head to Action World, which is essentially a giant inflatable for adults!
 It’s great fun and well worth doing if you love that sort of thing!

-Visiting the Tongariro Crossing was one of the best things we did, during our drive from Wellington to Auckland!
+Visiting the Tongariro Crossing was one of the best things we did, during our Auckland to Wellington road trip!

 If you’re unfamiliar with it, the crossing is a 19.4 km (12.1 miles) track that passes through the Tongariro National Park.